armStrapTools/sunxi-tools/README.md

     ./configure --with-baremetal
     make

+To install the tools, just do a `make install` once everything is build.
+To change the default installation path, use the `--prefix` switch.

+    ./configure --host=arm-linux-gnueabihf --prefix=/home/user/arm-build/usr
+    make
+    make install

-See `./configure --help` for more information on the.
+See `./configure --help` for more information on the build process and all avalable parameters.

 Architecture independent tools
 ------------------------------